 Below the case portion of the dressoir is a classic pot-board, designed for displaying items such as ceramics and silver.
 The vertical panel comprising the back consists of a series of linen-fold (pli-de-serviette) panels.
 It is hard to think of a decorative element more fungible than the linen-fold, used throughout the Gothic period and in its 19th century revival, especially for portions of furniture less visible or deserving of elaborate carving.
 Many variations on this theme were developed by furniture-makers and in some cases the linen-fold is the star, as in Chest 3216.

-Why would an expert on the output of the original period choose to live with a 19th century copy (albeit an antique in its own right)?
+Why would an expert on the output of the original period, such as Jacqueline Boccador, choose to live with a 19th century copy (albeit an antique in its own right)?
 It is tempting to speculate.
-Perhaps she had seen a 16th century version in a museum but could not own it and so opted for the next best thing, from the 19th century?
+Perhaps she had seen the 16th century version at the Cluny (discussed, below) but could not own it and so opted for the next best thing, a remarkable copy albeit from the 19th century?
 Perhaps the story of the Annunciation, depicted so exquisitely in the carving, was a source of inspiration in her daily life?
-Perhaps she just enjoyed being around it, as we have with our own version of it.
+Perhaps she just enjoyed being around it, as we have with our own version.

-Although the hardware is far less elaborate than that on our cabinet, the carvings are the door panels are almost identical with the exception of the coat-of-arms on the door of the lower part.
-There, the shield has three barely discernible crosses.
+Although the hardware is far less elaborate than that on our cabinet, the carvings on the door panels are almost identical with the exception of the coat-of-arms on the door of the lower part.
+There, the shield has three barely discernible crosses (or perhaps, emine tails?).
 The central element is clearly a crown of thorns.

-While our remarkable dressoir may never be united with its far-off "twin," it remains a unique and treasured piece in its own right for anyone who appreciates the furniture of the Haute Epoque and the mastery of 19th century craftsmen who were faithful to it.
+While our remarkable dressoir may never be united with its far-off "twin," or the 16th century museum piece that was likely its inpiration, it remains a unique and treasured piece in its own right for anyone who appreciates the furniture of the Haute Epoque and the mastery of 19th century craftsmen who were faithful to it.